AtJSON

 They already have support for ingesting documents through their sources and converting to other formats through renderers.
 AtJSON truly intends to be an intermediate format:

-we need a format that can be rich, extensible, and portable
+> we need a format that can be rich, extensible, and portable

 They currently support the following sources: commonmark (markdown), google docs paste, html, mobiledoc, prism (xml?), and url embeds (unfurling social previews).The currently support the following renderers: commonmark (markdown), plain text, react, graphviz (visualizes the hierarchy of a doc).They don't seem to do any "cleaning up" of the doc at all:

-It is important that the content source provide little ambiguity about how a story should be displayed.
+> It is important that the content source provide little ambiguity about _how_ a story should be displayed.

-(difficult?!) and write our own renderer (not difficult!) to re-order to text into the appropriate reading order.
+We would need to do our own parsing to encode `readingOrder` (difficult?!) and write our own renderer (not difficult!) to re-order to text into the appropriate reading order.

 AtJSON uses vendor prefixes for all the annotations on the doc to prevent collisions:

-AtJSON stores annotations with vendor prefixes.
+> AtJSON stores annotations with vendor prefixes.
 These are meant to prevent collisions between different types of documents.